 Eventually, after one too many travel stories from friends, one too many episodes of Anthony Bourdain’s TV shows, one too many Cancun vacation Facebook posts, and one too many times crying at Eat, Pray, Love… a person just breaks.

 Congratulations.
 Infection has set in.
 You have only a few moments left until you’re forever changed by the Travel Bug.
 R.I.P.

 crippling insatiable urge to travel like so many of us, you may find that you have some questions, like:

 “Where do I begin?”
-“Is travel really expensive?”
-“Who can I even travel with, will my friends even go with me?”,
+“What is the cost of travel?”
+“Who can I even travel with?
+Will my friends even go with me?”,

 and of course the proverbial, “Where the hell am I going to go?!”